loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 ```
 </details>

+### Define and use a dynamic template that satisfies a given set of requirements

 #### Update `hamlet_template` so as to (i) allow dynamic mapping again, (ii) dynamically map to an integer any field that starts by "number_" and (iii) dynamically map to unanalysed text any string field & create the index `hamlet-2` and add a document by running the following command

 <details>